wilson212/bf2stats/docs/full-bf2-stack-example/README.md

 You can update spoofed DNS on the fly in [`config/coredns/hosts`](config/coredns/hosts), and it will serve new DNS records immediately.
 Update and save the file, and `coredns` serves the new DNS within 5 seconds.

-### 7. Play
+### 6. Play

-Connect to your BF2 server and play.
-Stats are updated at the end of every round.
+BF2 1.5 clients should be able to connect to your gameserver.
+Start BF2, click `Create Account`, and once you've logged in, click `MULTIPLAYER > JOIN INTERNET`, click `CONNECT TO IP`, and in the `IP ADDRESS` box enter the external IP address of the machine you used in Step `2.`.
+Join the game.
+At the end of the first game, you should see your stats updated at https://bf2sclone.example.com.

 ### Cheat sheet

 - Visit https://asp.example.com/ASP to adminstrate your stats database and gamespy server.
 Login using `$admin_user` and `$admin_pass` defined in its [config file](./config/ASP/config.php).
 - Visit https://bf2sclone.example.com to view your stats over the web.
 It's a nice pretty web interface.
 Your stats will be updated at the end of each gameserver round.
 - Visit https://phpmyadmin.example.com if you want to self-manage your DB (if you know how).
 Login using user `root` and password `MARIADB_ROOT_PASSWORD` (or `MARIADB_USER` and `MARIADB_PASSWORD`) defined on the `db` service in [docker-compose.yml](./docker-compose.yml)
 - The example includes all the configuration files for each stack component.
-Customize them to suit your needs:
+Customize them to suit your needs.
 - In a production setup, you want to make sure:
   - to use a custom domain name
   - to configure `traefik` to be issued an ACME certificate for HTTPS to work for the web endpoints